 • The diaphragm doesn't prevent pregnancy as well as IUDs or hormonal forms of birth control.

-• It prevents pregnancy only if you use it every time you have intercourse.
+• It prevents pregnancy only if you use it every time you have vaginal sex.

 • The diaphragm doesn't protect against sexually transmitted infections (STIs), such as herpes or HIV.
-If you're not sure whether your partner might have an STI, use a condom to protect against infection.
+If you're not sure whether your partner might have an STI, use an external (male) condom to protect against infection.

-• You may not be comfortable with inserting the diaphragm each time you have intercourse.
+• You may not be comfortable with inserting the diaphragm each time you have vaginal sex.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.